LivSarah/work-timesheet/README.md

+# Use the command `npm run dev` in root to run the project.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.